cjecho/RTAI/README.md

 RTAI
 ====

-RTAI branch for LinuxCNC
+A broken RTAI branch for LinuxCNC.

-Must not to be merged with `magma`
+Use `linuxcnc-old` instead for now.